confluentinc/mongodb-cflt-gcp-genai-quickstart/README.md

 1. **Frontend:** The frontend handles interactions with users.
 User inputs are sent to a topic for further processing.
 2. **Websocket:** Provides real-time communication between the frontend and backend for immediate responses.
-3. **Query Vectorization:** User queries are vectorized using the Embeddings model to transform them into numerical representations.
+3. **Query Vectorisation:** User queries are vectorised using the Embeddings model to transform them into numerical representations.
 This is done to match queries against stored vectors in the vector search database.
-4. **Vector Search:** MongoDB Atlas vector database, retrieves relevant information based on the vectorized query.
+4. **Vector Search:** MongoDB Atlas vector database, retrieves relevant information based on the vectorised query.
 It searches through embeddings generated during the document indexing phase.
-5. **Model Inference:** Anthropic Claude is used for model inference to generate responses.
+5. **Model Inference:** Google Gemini is used for model inference to generate responses.
 6. **Output to User:** The system sends the processed results back to the user via the websocket.

 ### Key Concepts